 As mentioned before, role play sessions tend to be a reflection of real life context.
 This allows the children to make sense of the world around them.
 Setting up doctor’s rooms, supermarkets, police stations or even swimming pools indoors or outdoors will allow children to explore these real life contexts.
 Role play can also enhance a child’s mathematical skills too.
 For example, leaving paper or pads and pens or pencils to write with will encourage the child to write or make marks without a fear of getting something wrong.

 When setting up a supermarket children could write a shopping list of things they would need to buy to eat and the quantity of the item they would need.
-As they would pretend to buy the items and collect the correct quantity of them, this would encourage children to practise counting for a purpose other than an exercise in the classroom.
+As they would pretend to buy the items and collect the correct quantity of them, this would encourage children to practice counting for a purpose other than an exercise in the classroom.

 It is important to get children to help you to set up the role play scene or area for them to enjoy playing in, as they are more likely to take interest, understanding and responsibility for it.